Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 For Penicillin-Allergic Patients

-Duration For most patients, 5–7 days Patients should be afebrile for 48–72 hours and clinically stable before stopping antibiotics.
+| Duration For most patients, 5–7 days Patients should be afebrile for 48–72 hours and clinically stable before stopping antibiotics.
 Longer duration is often required if severe CAP or bacteremia is present, and particularly if due to S. pneumoniae or complicated S. aureus pneumonia.
 Fluoroquinolones should be used with caution in patients in whom TB is suspected but is not being treated.
 Empiric therapy with a macrolide alone is not routinely recommended, because of increasing pneumococcal resistance (up to 30%) (BIII).
 Patients receiving a macrolide for MAC prophylaxis may have bacterial resistance to macrolide due to chronic exposure.
 For patients begun on IV antibiotic therapy, switching to PO should be considered when they are clinically improved and able to tolerate oral medications.
-Antibiotic chemoprophylaxis is generally not recommended because of the potential for developing drug resistance and drug toxicities (AI). |
+Antibiotic chemoprophylaxis is generally not recommended because of the potential for developing drug resistance and drug toxicities (AI). | |

-Cryptococcal Meningitis Induction Therapy (2 weeks, followed by consolidation therapy)
+| For CNS and/or Disseminated Disease Induction Therapy (for ≥2 weeks, followed by consolidation therapy)

 Maintenance Therapy

-Addition of flucytosine to amphotericin B has been associated with more rapid sterilization of CSF and decreased risk for subsequent relapse.
-Patients receiving flucytosine should have either blood levels monitored (peak level 2 hours after dose should be 25–100 mcg/mL) or at least twice weekly monitoring of complete blood counts for cytopenia.
+| Addition of flucytosine to amphotericin B has been associated with more rapid sterilization of CSF and decreased risk for subsequent relapse.
+Patients receiving flucytosine should have either blood levels monitored (peak level 2 hours after dose should be 25–100 µg/mL) or at least twice weekly monitoring of complete blood counts for cytopenia.
 Dosage should be adjusted in patients with renal insufficiency (BII).
-In resource limited settings, induction of 1 week of amphotericin B deoxycholate with flucytosine followed by high dose fluconazole is preferred (BIII).
+Irrespective of which regimen is used, patients must be followed carefully in hospital for at least 7 days and ideally 14 days (AII).
+For patients with CNS disease, LP should be performed at Day 7 and Day 14 to ensure an appropriate clinical response and culture sterility.
+If increased ICP is documented, daily LP should be performed until the pressure is decreased into the normal range and symptoms have abated (AII).
 Opening pressure should always be measured when an LP is performed.
-Repeated LPs or CSF shunting are essential to effectively manage increased intracranial pressure.
+Repeated LPs or CSF shunting are essential to effectively managing increased intracranial pressure.
 Corticosteroids and mannitol are ineffective in reducing ICP and are not recommended (AIII).
-Some specialists recommend a brief course of tapering dose of corticosteroid for management of severe IRIS symptoms (BIII). |
+Some specialists recommend a brief course of tapering dose of corticosteroid for management of severe IRIS symptoms (BIII).
+All people with non-CNS extrapulmonary symptoms and cryptococcal antigenemia should have their CSF sampled to rule out CNS disease.
+People with asymptomatic cryptococcal antigenemia, lower risk, and serum CrAg titer <1:80 by LFA (or <1:20 by EIA or latex agglutination) can be safely treated without lumbar puncture (AI).
+All others with asymptomatic cryptococcal antigenemia should undergo CSF sampling to rule out CNS disease. | |

 Cryptosporidiosis |

-Tincture of opium may be more effective than loperamide in management of diarrhea (CIII).
-Because diarrhea can cause lactase deficiency, patients should avoid milk products (CIII). |
+| Tincture of opium may be more effective than loperamide in management of diarrhea (CIII).
+Because diarrhea can cause lactase deficiency, patients should avoid milk products (CIII). | |

-CMV Retinitis Induction Therapy (followed by Chronic Maintenance Therapy) For Immediate Sight-Threatening Lesions (within 1,500 microns of the fovea)
+Cytomegalovirus (CMV) Disease | CMV Retinitis Induction Therapy (followed by Chronic Maintenance Therapy) For Immediate Sight-Threatening Lesions (within 1,500 microns of the fovea)

 For Peripheral Lesions